Zero noise limit for singular ODE regularized by fractional noise: Construction of

 For $\gamma < 0$ we additionally assume that:

 Then there holds:

 \end{lemma}

-\begin{proof} For convenience we will use the upper bound for $A^{\pm}$ in computations for both cases, to make generalization as obvious as possible.
-With no loss in generality we assume that $X_0 \geq 0$, and in fact by monotonicity of the flow we can simply assume $X_0=0$.
+\begin{proof} { For convenience we will use the upper bound for $A^{\pm}$ in computations for both cases, to make generalization as obvious as possible, which we will denote by $A$, i.e. $A = \max( A^+, A^- )$.} With no loss in generality we assume that $X_0 \geq 0$, and in fact by monotonicity of the flow we can simply assume $X_0=0$.

 First we treat the case of $\gamma > 0$.
 Set $\norm{ X }_{\infty;t} := \sup_{r <t } \absv{X_r}$.
 We claim that for $t < t_e$:

 We use Young inequality $ab \leq \gamma a^{1/\gamma} + (1-\gamma) b^{1/(1-\gamma)}$ for $a,b>0$ between first and the second line: